-15 "Supporting Research into the Therapeutic Role of Marijuana," Position Paper of the American College of Physicians, 2008; See Executive Summary.
+14 "Supporting Research into the Therapeutic Role of Marijuana," Position Paper of the American College of Physicians, 2008; See Executive Summary.

-16 I. Grant, M.D., J. Hampton Atkinson, M.D., Andrew Mattison, Ph.D and Thomas J. Coates, Ph.
+15 I. Grant, M.D., J. Hampton Atkinson, M.D., Andrew Mattison, Ph.D and Thomas J. Coates, Ph.
 D. Executive Summary, Report to the Legislature and Governor of the State of California, Center for Medicinal Cannabis Research, University of California, San Diego, February 11, 2010, p.
 4.

-treatments.
-The results of the CMCR study suggest that cannabis reduces MS spasticity, at least in the short-term.17
+in Multiple Sclerosis (MS).
+Such spasticity can be painful and disabling, and some patients do not benefit optimally from existing treatments.
+The results of the CMCR study suggest that cannabis reduces MS spasticity, at least in the short-term.
+16

-V. THE FEDERAL CONFLICT18
+V. THE FEDERAL CONFLICT17

-Currently eighteen (18) states19 and the District of Columbia have enacted legislation permitting the medical use of marijuana.
-This has occurred notwithstanding that marijuana is categorized as a Schedule I controlled substance under the Controlled Substances Act of 1970 ("CSA"),20 which does not permit the use of marijuana for any purpose, whether medical or non-medical, and allows for very limited research protocols only.21
+Currently eighteen (18) states18 and the District of Columbia have enacted legislation permitting the medical use of marijuana.
+This has occurred notwithstanding that marijuana is categorized as a Schedule I controlled substance under the Controlled Substances Act of 1970 ("CSA"), 19 which does not permit the use of marijuana for any purpose, whether medical or non-medical, and allows for very limited research protocols only.
+20